aiblocks/aiblocks-core/docs/software/admin.md

 **LOW** quality validators are nested below medium quality validators, and their combined weight is equivalent to a *single medium quality entity*.
 Should they prove reliable over time, you can upgrade their rating to medium to give them a bigger role in your quorum set configuration.

 #### Automatic quorum set generation
-Once you add validators to your configuration, stellar core automatically generates a quorum set using the following rules:
+Once you add validators to your configuration, aiblocks core automatically generates a quorum set using the following rules:
 * Validators with the same home domain are automatically grouped together and given a threshold requiring a simple majority (2f+1)
 * Heterogeneous groups of validators are given a threshold assuming byzantine failure (3f+1)
 * Entities are grouped by QUALITY and nested from HIGH to LOW